arkworks-rs/ripp/README.md

 ## Overview

+The library currently contains an implementation of our proof system for verifiably outsourcing pairing products.
+In the future, we intend to implement the polynomial commitment schemes and our protocol for aggregating Groth16 proofs described in our [paper][ripp].

 ## Build guide

 The library compiles on the `stable` toolchain of the Rust compiler.
 To install the latest version of Rust, first install `rustup` by following the instructions [here](https://rustup.rs/), or via your platform's package manager.
 Once `rustup` is installed, install the Rust toolchain by invoking: